- Plant Shotgun Overview

 Type T to enable Paint Mode, which allows you to "paint" your drawing manually with trees or shrubs.
-For more information, visit out Paint Mode documentation section.
+For more information, see our Paint Mode documentation.

 Paint Mode currently only works with a single plant.
 If you have set a number of more than one plant to place, type 1 to return to a single plant.
 You can then type T to enter Paint Mode.

 Wider/Smaller Plant Spacing (aka Shotgun Spacing): Type W/S